mori-atsushi/katalog/README.md

 }
 ```

-Group can also be assigned to a variable.
+The `group` can also be assigned to a variable.

 ```kotlin
 val group1 = group("Group 1") {